christinaheinze/loco-lib/index.md

 `outdir` Directory where to save the summary statistics and the estimated coefficients as text files

 `saveToHDFS` True if output should be saved on HDFS

+`readFromHDFS` True if preprocessing was run with `saveToHDFS` set to True

 `nPartitions` Number of blocks to partition the design matrix